 This ice cream recipe will work with any type of seasonal fruit.
 We usually go with whatever is plentiful at the farmers’ market.
 Then we add spices and other flavourings to make all sorts of different types of ice cream.
-Here are a few of my favourite flavour combinations:
+Here are a few of my favourite combinations:

 - Cherry with chocolate: Chocolate is always one of my favorites!
 Use cherries for the fruit, then add 2 Tbsp of finely chopped dark chocolate to your ice cream in the last 5 minutes of churning.

 - Blueberry cheesecake: Make blueberry ice cream and replace 1/4 cup of the whipping cream with soft cream cheese, and serve with a sprinkling of graham cracker crumbs.
 This only works with old-fashioned spreadable cream cheese.
 I recommend making your own!
 (See picture above)

 - Strawberry shortcake: Serve strawberry ice cream on top of a shortcake or a scone.

 - Peach and ginger: Add 2 tbsp of finely chopped candied ginger at the beginning of churning for a sweet and spicy combination.

 Probiotic Ice Cream?